 Your partner's important to you, for sure.
 But are you taking the time to show it?
-We know better than anyone that there's not a whole lot of time between baby's bedtime and your own these days, and romance may take a backseat to baby.
-It seems most other new moms and dads know it too; a Care.com study says 85 percent of parents wish they could go out on more dates.
+We know better than anyone that there's not a whole lot of time between baby's bedtime and your own these days, so romance may be taking a backseat.
+It seems most other new moms and dads know it too; a 2015 Care.com study says 85 percent of parents wish they could go out on more dates.

 How do you stack up?
 Are you one of the 30 percent of parents who hasn't been on a date in six months or longer?
 It might depend where you live.
 After surveying 1,200 parents, Care.com found some cities are better than others for new moms and dads.
 Worcester, MA, Oxnard, CA and Bridgeport, CT round out the top three cities with the fewest number of date nights reported.
 On the other hand, Texas is feeling the love: El Paso, San Antonio and McAllen reported the highest number of dates.